Shr1mps/adventurers-quest-log/README.md

 ## About

-FQL is being updated for stability across core Foundry updates.
-This stability and long term maintenance of such is the _main feature_ of FQL presently.
+AQL is being updated for stability across core Foundry updates.
+This stability and long term maintenance of such is the _main feature_ of AQL presently.
 You can rest assured that the quest log experience you know and _love_ will continue to be available now and into the future.

 ## Translations

-FQL uses Weblate to coordinate language translation from community translators.
+AQL uses Weblate to coordinate language translation from community translators.
 Through this interface you are able to provide language corrections and translations.
-I am more than willing to support even more language translations for FQL, so if your language isn't represented yet please visit the [FQL Weblate Portal](https://hosted.weblate.org/projects/foriens-quest-log/) and get in contact.
+I am more than willing to support even more language translations for AQL, so if your language isn't represented yet please visit the [AQL Weblate Portal](https://hosted.weblate.org/projects/foriens-quest-log/) and get in contact.

 The following Translations are available: